Nate Parker: Public charity

-In 2012, the accuser committed suicide.

 Personal life

 In August 2007, Parker married Sarah DiSanto, a native of Erie, Pennsylvania, whom he met while they were attending Penn State.
 They were married in Erie's Frontier Park.
-The couple have three daughters in addition to two more daughters Parker had from previous relationships.
+The couple has three daughters in addition to two more daughters Parker had from previous relationships.

 Parker has said that he considers himself a Christian, and that he grew up in the church.

 According to a DNA analysis, some of Parker's ancestry is from the Tikar people of modern-day Cameroon.

+Rape allegation and acquittal

+In 1999, while a sophomore at Penn State University, Parker and his roommate and wrestling teammate, Jean McGianni Celestin, cowriters on The Birth of a Nation (2016) together, were accused of raping a fellow student.
+She accused Parker and Celestin of having raped her while she was intoxicated and unconscious and stated that she was unsure of how many people had been involved.
+She also stated that the two harassed her after she pressed charges and that they hired a private investigator who showed her picture around campus, revealing her identity, which Parker and Celestin denied.
+Parker and Celestin were charged with rape soon after the incident.
+Parker was acquitted but Celestin was initially convicted of sexual assault and received a six-month to one-year prison sentence in 2001, later raised to two to four years per state sentencing guidelines.
+His conviction was later overturned on appeal.